 To ensure worker safety and protection, the construction industry is regulated by OSHA and ANSI standards.
-To remain in compliance, construction workers — specifically rooftop workers — must understand these requirements and implement them daily to prevent serious injury or death.
+To remain in compliance, the OSHA standards for construction much be understood and implemented by construction workers — specifically rooftop workers — to prevent serious injury or death.

 Different types of roof top hazards can range from skylights to leading edges.
 By identifying these typical rooftop risks, you’ll be better equipped to prepare a plan to complete your project safely, efficiently and within OSHA and ANSI compliance.

 Remaining in OSHA and ANSI Compliance

 The Occupational Safety and Health Administration (OSHA) protects construction workplaces with safety and health standards, especially for employees who work on rooftops.
 OSHA is the United States Department of Labor’s (DOL) primary government agency tasked with ensuring safe and healthy working conditions for employees by establishing and enforcing standards and by offering outreach, education, training, assistance and other resources.
 The agency has designed several solutions to help protect workers from falls, such as fall arrest equipment, restraint mechanisms and guardrails.